-Yom Kippur, literally the "Day of Atonement," is the holiest day of the Jewish year.
+Yom Kippur, literally meaning the "Day of Atonement," is the holiest day of the Jewish year.
 It is observed eight days after Rosh Hashanah, the Jewish New Year.
-Many believe that on Rosh Hashanah God determines our fate for the coming year, inscribing all of our names in the Books of Life and Death; on Yom Kippur the judgment entered in these books is sealed.
-(Hence the holiday greeting "Gmar Chatimah Tova" -- May you be sealed for good.)
+Many believe that on Rosh Hashanah God determines our fate for the coming year, inscribing all of our names in the Books of Life and Death, and on Yom Kippur, the judgment entered in these books is sealed (hence the holiday greeting "Gmar Chatimah Tova"—May you be sealed for good).

 The days between Rosh Hashanah and Yom Kippur are called the Ten Days of Repentance or the Days of Awe.
 Yom Kippur is, essentially, our last chance to demonstrate repentance so God will seal us in the Book of Life in the upcoming year.
 As repentance is the theme of the day, Yom Kippur is a day of "self-denial" (Lev.
 23-27) with the goal of cleansing ourselves of sins.
 Prayer services on Yom Kippur are lengthy and solemn, and a 25-hour fast is kept.

-Jews traditionally eat the Seudat Mafseket -- Meal of Cessation, or pre-fast meal -- before the Yom Kippur fast.
-My family eats a meat meal for lunch, and then we eat a hi-carb dairy dinner directly before the fast.
-The meat menu includes low-salt vegetable soup, breaded chicken, potatoes and dessert.
-The dairy menu includes egg souffle, whole wheat bagels with various spreads and fruit salad.
+Jews traditionally eat the Seudat Mafseket—Meal of Cessation, or pre-fast meal—before the Yom Kippur fast.
+To ease digestion, you may want to eat a more filling meal in the middle of the day and then a lighter meal for dinner.
+Many families eat a meat meal for lunch and then enjoy a high-carb dairy dinner directly before the fast.
+The meat menu can include low-salt vegetable soup, breaded chicken, potatoes, and dessert.
+The dairy menu might feature an egg souffle, whole wheat bagels with various spreads, and fruit salad.